 i.
 Risk exposure and management

-The Fund seeks long-term capital growth by investing primarily in a well-diversified portfolio of Canadian equities, either directly and/or by investing in other investment funds.
-The Fund follows a value style of investing and will generally not invest more than 30% of its assets in foreign securities.
+The Fund seeks long-term capital growth by investing primarily in U.S. equities of any size, either directly or by investing in other investment funds.
+The Fund uses a growth style of investing.

 ii.
 Currency risk